-371. If a competitive game ends in a draw after Normal Time there shall be a replay unless it is previously arranged by the Committee, Board or Council in charge of the game, or by mutual consent of the participating teams, that Extra Time be played.

-- 372. Extra Time shall be compulsory in Inter-Provincial competitions that end in a draw at the knockout stages. - 373.
-If a match is a replay after a previous drawn game, Extra Time must be played if the teams finish level at the end of Normal Time. - 374.
+- 354. If a competitive game ends in a draw after Normal Time there shall be a replay unless it is previously arranged by the Committee, Board or Council in charge of the game, or by mutual consent of the participating teams, that Extra Time be played.
+Where Extra Time is played, it shall not be considered a new game. - 355.
+If a match is a replay after a previous drawn game, Extra Time must be played if the teams finish level at the end of Normal Time. - 356.
 In exceptional circumstances, the Organising Committee, Board or Council may instruct teams to play One Period of Extra Time followed by a point shoot-out from 25 metres.
 The kicks must be taken between the two posts and from where indicated by the referee.
 In the case of Under 14 competitions and below, the point shoot-out shall be from the 20 metre line.